-15 (3) Upon passage of the motion, the names of the additional sponsors will be printed in the journal and 16 the form containing the signatures of the additional sponsors will be forwarded to the Legislative Services 17 Division with the original bill for the inclusion of the names in subsequent printings of the bill or resolution.
+(3) Upon passage of the motion, the names of the additional sponsors will be printed in the journal and the form containing the signatures of the additional sponsors will be forwarded to the Legislative Services Division with the original bill for the inclusion of the names in subsequent printings of the bill or resolution.

-18 S40-40.
+- S40-40.
 Reading limitations.
-(1) Every bill must be read three times prior to passage, either by title or 19 by summary of title as provided in these rules.

-20 (2) A bill or resolution may not have more than one reading on the same day except the last legislative 21 day.

-(3) An amendment may not be offered on third reading.
+(1) Every bill must be read three times prior to passage, either by title or by summary of title as provided in these rules. - (2) A bill or resolution may not have more than one reading on the same day except the last legislative day. - (3) An amendment may not be offered on third reading. - S40-60.

-23 S40-60.
 Scheduling for second reading.
-(1) All bills and resolutions that have been reported by a 24 committee or withdrawn from a committee by motion, accepted by the Senate, and posted online and

-25 reproduced must be scheduled by the President for consideration by Committee of the Whole.

-26 (2) Until the 50th legislative day, 1 day must elapse between receiving the legislation from printing and 27 scheduling for second reading for consideration by Committee of the Whole unless a posted or printed version 28 of an unamended bill is available.
+(1) All bills and resolutions that have been reported by a committee or withdrawn from a committee by motion, accepted by the Senate, and posted online and reproduced must be scheduled by the President for consideration by Committee of the Whole. - (2) Until the 50th legislative day, 1 day must elapse between receiving the legislation from printing and scheduling for second reading for consideration by Committee of the Whole unless a posted or printed version of an unamended bill is available. - (3) The majority leader shall arrange legislation on the agenda in the order in which the bills will be considered, unless otherwise ordered by the Senate or Committee of the Whole.

+Floor Action

-1 (3) The majority leader shall arrange legislation on the agenda in the order in which the bills will be 2 considered, unless otherwise ordered by the Senate or Committee of the Whole.
-3 CHAPTER 5 4 Floor Action 5 S50-10.
-Attendance mandatory voting quorum.
-(1) Unless excused by the President, majority 6 leader, or minority leader, Senators must be physically present every sitting of the Senate and shall vote on 7 questions put before the Senate.
-8 (2) A majority of the Senate shall constitute a quorum to do business, but a smaller number may 9 adjourn from day to day and compel the attendance of absent Senators, in the manner and under penalties as 10 the Senate may prescribe (Montana Constitution, Art.
+- S50-10.
+Attendance -- mandatory voting -- quorum.
+(1) Unless excused by the President, majority leader, or minority leader, Senators Except as provided in subsection (2), a Senator must be physically or remotely present every sitting of the Senate and shall vote on questions put before the Senate. - (2) A Senator shall notify the President, majority leader, or the minority leader if the Senator will be remotely present or absent for a sitting of the Senate. - (2)(3) A majority of the Senate shall constitute a quorum to do business, but a smaller number may adjourn from day to day and compel the attendance of absent Senators, in the manner and under penalties as the Senate may prescribe (Montana Constitution, Art.
 V, sec.
-10(2)).
-11 S50-20.
+10(2)). - \$50-20.
 Orders of business.
-After prayer, roll call, and report on the journal, the order of business of 12 the Senate is as follows: 13 (1) communications and petitions; 14 (2) reports of standing committees; 15 (3) reports of select committees; 16 (4) messages from the Governor; 17 (5) messages from the House of Representatives; 18 (6) first reading and commitment of bills; 19 (7) second reading of bills (Committee of the Whole); 20 (8) third reading of bills; 21 (9) motions; 22 (10) unfinished business; 23 (11) special orders of the day; and 24 (12) announcement of committee meetings.
-25 To revert to or pass to a new order of business requires only a majority vote.
-26 S50-30.
+After prayer, roll call, and report on the journal, the order of business of the Senate is as follows:

+- (1) communications and petitions;

+- (2) reports of standing committees;

+- (3) reports of select committees;

+- (4) messages from the Governor;

+- (5) messages from the House of Representatives;

+- (6) first reading and commitment of bills;

+- (7) second reading of bills (Committee of the Whole);

+- (8) third reading of bills;

+- (9) motions;

+- (10) unfinished business;

+- (11) special orders of the day; and

+- (12) announcement of committee meetings.

+To revert to or pass to a new order of business requires only a majority vote.

+S50-30.
 Limitations on debate.
-A Senator may not speak more than twice on any one motion or 27 question without unanimous consent of the Senate, unless the Senator has introduced or proposed the motion 28 or question under debate, in which case the Senator may speak twice and also close the debate.
-However, a
+A Senator may not speak more than twice on any one motion or question without unanimous consent of the Senate, unless the Senator has introduced or proposed the motion or question under debate, in which case the Senator may speak twice and also close the debate.
+However, a Senator who has spoken may not speak again on the same motion or question to the exclusion of a Senator who has not spoken.